Contractor Education

 Vehicles & Transportation

-Why personal auto often fails during claims
+Why personal auto coverage often fails

-What happens after an accident while working
+What happens after a work-related accident

 An accident during work can leave a contractor without a vehicle, without income, and responsible for damages that are not covered under a personal policy.

-How claims delays shut down jobs
+How claim delays shut down jobs

 Business and Liability Basics